 'No significant resource impact is anticipated.

-We do not expect this guidance to have a significant impact on resources.
-This is because the technology is an option alongside current standard treatment options'.
+We do not expect this guidance to have a significant impact on resources; that is, it will be less than £5 million per year in England (or £9,100 per 100,000 population).
+This is because the technology is an option alongside current standard treatment options.